abhi3700/My_Learning_Subspace/README.md

 3. [ ] How to handle Trie data structures and how is it useful for blockchain?
 4. [ ] How to use libp2p for DSN?
 5. [ ] How to use clap for making commands for your code snippets or set of functions?
-6. [ ] How to create a subspace node?
+6. [x] How to create a subspace node?
+7. [x] How to create a subspace farmer?
-7. [ ] How to create a subspace farm/plot?
+8. [ ] How to create a subspace farm/plot?
-8. [ ] How to scan for solution in subspace farms/plots?
+9. [ ] How to scan for solution in subspace farms/plots?
-9. [ ] How to exit a node after running few blocks?
+10. [x] How to exit a node after running few blocks?